vraravam/natsumi-browser/README.md

 > after trying to run the installer.

 > [!WARNING]
-> For Flatpak installation, you will needs to manually install Natsumi to make if functionnal.
+> For Flatpak installations, you will need to manually install Natsumi to make it functional.
+See **Manual
-> See **Manual Install** for more details.
+> Install** for more details.

 #### Installing via installer (Windows only)
 Download and run `windows-installer.bat` as Admin and follow the on-screen prompts.